JohnPeng47/cowboy/README.txt

 Each row of the dataset represents a TestModule, a generic container that I use to group testcases.
 In the case of python, it is either a unit test file or a class implementing many test cases.
 The output column contains the list of unit tests generated as well as the total coverage improvement The expected column is the total coverage from the removed tests from the TestModule

+# Future Work:
+1. Using LLM to find test -> src file mapping:
+Current coverage diffing approach is not guranteed to find coverage.
+Could attempt to search for it using LLMs.
+Have done some preliminary tests, and simply just passing the raw dir tree to a prompt like so:
+"""
+Given the contents of the testfile:
+{test_file_contents}

+And the dir tree of the repo:
+{dir_tree}

+Find the main source file under test
+"""
+Actually worked pretty well.
+And can use existing test -> src mappings to bootstrap the LLM